 Work is currently underway to modernise a 204-metre fishing vessel owned by US-based O’Hara Corporation.

-Originally completed as a tuna longliner in 1974, Alaska Spirit was converted to a factory trawler in the 1990s and then acquired by O’Hara in 2017.
+Originally completed as an offshore supply vessel in 1974, Alaska Spirit was converted to a factory trawler in the 1990s and then acquired by O’Hara in 2017.

 Prior to the refit, the vessel was operated by O’Hara as a head and gut factory trawler in the Bering Sea off Alaska.